 These are individual-sized pies made in little glass jars that can go straight from your freezer to your oven to your mouth.
 SO cute.
 You can make these with store-bought crust and canned filling or jazz it up with homemade like we do.
 And just for added cuteness we teamed up with crafting expert Lolly for some personalized tags.
 These are just about the best little gift from the kitchen you could share with someone!
 Pie in Jar Single Serving Pie in a Jar

 1 Stir the yeast into the 1/3 cup of slightly warm-to-the-touch water and let it rest for 10 minutes.
 2 In a large bowl, pour in 2 1/4 cups of tepid water and 2 tablespoons olive oil.
+After the yeast has rested for 10 minutes and has begun to froth, pour it into the water-oil mixture.
+3 Whisk in 2 cups of flour (either the bread flour or the all purpose, at this stage it doesn't matter which) and the tablespoon of salt.
+Add the rosemary.
+Then, cup by cup, whisk in the rest of the flour (both the bread flour and all purpose).
 How to Make Focaccia Bread, Rosemary Focaccia Bread Recipe

 Happy Thursday!
 Hope everyone is enjoying summer.
 CA is always full of life in the summer, there’s always family visiting, beach trips and partying going on.
 I have a feeling it’s going to fly by and school will be back in session in no time.
 Snickers Caramel Cheesecake Cookies